danieldeer/heatertips/content/_index.md

 ---

-## 📬 Stay Updated
+## 📬 Check our Latest Posts

-We’re constantly testing new devices and updating our guides.
-Bookmark this page and check back often to stay ahead of the seasons!
+I am constantly testing new devices and updating all guides.
+Here are my latest posts: